milechin/new_request/README.md

 # New Request
 ## Description

-As an HPC facilitator I assist researchers troubleshooting their code or optimizing their code.
+As an HPC facilitator I assist researchers with troubleshooting their code or optimizing their code.
 To keep my work organized I created this bash script that generates a directory structure to support my work for any new request I recieve.

 ## Requirements